bictorv/tops20-chaos/README.md

 The **workaround** is to set up your own caching server to handle both IN and CH ([see here](https://chaosnet.net/chaos-dns)).

+## Limitations

+A number of them.

+### LITES

+The code in `KLHSRV.MAC` (to support `LITES%` in KLH10 when it is compiled with `KLH10_DEV_LITES=1`) is disabled.
+The LITES hack requires one of the rare [Panda](https://github.com/DavidGriffith/panda-display) [displays](http://www.sparetimegizmos.com/Hardware/Panda.htm), but if you have one of those displays you need to enable the `KLHSRV.MAC` code again.

 ## Bugs

 Of course!
 Please report them to me.

 Known things:
 - `BUGINF FLKINT` when creating outgoing connections.
   -- This seems not to cause problems, but indicates some bug of course.
 - `BUGCHK IPIBLP` when lots of input coming in a connection.
   -- This was related to a Chaosnet window handling bug in the [Chaosnet bridge program](https://github.com/bictorv/chaosnet-bridge) but could still appear as the result of a DoS attack.
 - Filename parsing for `CHA:` only checks if the name *begins* with a digit and then uses that as address, so parsing "3com" will just return 3.
 (See `HSTN$1` in `CHAOS.MAC`).
-- Using 50 as max host/domain name length here and there.
+- Here and there, 50 (decimal) is used as max host/domain name length.